sachin-panayil/npd/CONTRIBUTING.md

     see our .github/ISSUE_TEMPLATE.md for more examples.

-### Writing Pull Requests

-Comments should be formatted to a width no greater than 80 columns.
+In this project, issues should be limited to code, development tooling, automation, or site bugs, ___NOT___ data quality.

+### Creating Commits

 Files should be exempt of trailing spaces.
+Tests should pass.
+Linting should be clean.
+Code should be well formatted by tools whenever possible.

+We rely on a fairly large set of automated checks in GitHub to maintain code quality, but you will have a better time if you ensure the checks will pass before you push.

+Assume that "Squash and Merge"](https://github.blog/open-source/git/squash-your-commits/) will be used to merge your changes, so don't hesitate to commit early and often in your branch.

+#### Commit Messages

-We adhere to a specific format for commit messages.
+We prefer a specific format for commit messages.
 Please write your commit messages along these guidelines.
 Please keep the line width no greater than 80 columns (You can use `fmt -n -p -w 80` to accomplish this).

-    module-name: One line description of your change (less than 72 characters)

-    Problem

-    Explain the context and why you're making that change.
-What is the problem you're trying to solve?
-In some cases there is not a problem and this can be thought of being the motivation for your change.

-    Solution

-    Describe the modifications you've done.

-    Result

-    What will change as a result of your pull request?
-Note that sometimes this section is unnecessary because it is self-explanatory based on the solution.

-Some important notes regarding the summary line:
+Some important notes regarding the first line of your commit message:

 * Describe what was done; not the result
 * Use the active voice